More in Category: Reading Activities

 Teaching Idioms, Proverbs, and Adages

 At a certain point in elementary school, students have learned their phonics and have a big enough store of sight words that reading then becomes more about comprehension and less about the words.
 In the early grades, kids had been working with words and expressions that then already know from speaking and listening.
-But […]
+But at […]

 Pictures of Hollis Woods Novel Study and a Freebie